Read Latest Update

-There is a lot of choice in bathroom taps and they're divided into different types.
-Bath and basin pillar taps are probably the oldest kind, with one tap for each of the hot and cold water inlets.
-Mixer taps combine the hot and cold water so there is only one outlet into the bath or basin and are a modern way to ensure your water temperature is just right.
-Wall mounted taps, bath spouts and floor standing taps provide stylish alternatives if you're wanting to look at something a little different.
+There is a lot of choice when it comes to bathroom taps and they're divided into different types.
+Bath and basin pillar taps are probably the oldest kind, with one tap for each of the hot and cold water feeds.
+Mixer taps combine hot and cold water feeds so there is only one outlet into the bath or basin.
+They provide a more modern way to ensure your water temperature is just right.
+Bath spouts, wall mounted taps and floor standing units all provide stylish alternatives if you're wanting to look at something a little different.

 Our short buyers guide section below is great for those looking for help and advice.

 Total Products: 1675

 There are some technical considerations when choosing basin and bath taps.
 We would always recommend consulting a reputable plumber.

 Replacing old taps with new ones is straightforward if you select the same type and size.
 If you live in an area with low water pressure you'll no doubt know about it.
 Look for bathroom taps that include the note to say that they're designed for low pressure use; others may state a minimum pressure.

 For bathrooms renovations and new build projects, there is a very wide choice.
 Plan the layout of your bathroom and consider the sizes and models of the bath and sinks required; then you can think about which taps will suit them best.
 Take the advice of a good plumber as regards to positioning of the pipework and the sort of taps which will work.